The Dangers of Swimming in Stagnant Water

-Dirty water becomes a breeding ground for parasites, mold and bacterial.
-The bacteria keeps growing if the water is not wiped.
+Dirty water becomes a breeding ground for parasites, mold, and bacterial.
+The bacteria keep growing if the water is not wiped.
 Within 48 hours, you will see that the entire surface of the pool is covered with mold.
 As mentioned above, stagnant water attracts rodents and insects.
-When mosquitoes breed in this dirty water, they carry disease like malaria, Zika virus and West Nile virus.
+When mosquitoes breed in this dirty water, they carry diseases like malaria, Zika virus, and West Nile virus.

 Factors that Lead to Clean Water Turning Into Stagnant Water

 Unsafe pool conditions start the contamination process and make it difficult to maintain a sparkly clean pool.
 Following are four factors that turn your clean water into stagnant water:

 This one is obvious!
 You need to remove debris from your swimming pool every day.
 Commercial pools are cleaned every few years but when it comes to personal swimming pools in backyards, cleaning them once every 2 months is a good idea.
 Of courses, it depends on how big your swimming pool.
 If it’s a kiddie pool, you can change the water as often as you want.
 If it’s a big pool, then you can do it once a year.

 2. Bad Pool Circulation

 Ineffective filter, inadequate run times, clogged jets and plumbing, and underpowered pump.

 3. Poor Water Quality